infi-nl/coding-dojo-event-sourcing-with-eventstore-and-eventflow/README.md

 * Customers can only opt-in if the reservation is confirmed (i.e. a room is assigned to the reservation)
 * Customers shouldn't be able to opt-in more than once
 * The opt-in should be stored in EventStore
-* The reservation readmodel should be updated accordingly
+* The `ReservationReadModel` should be updated accordingly

 ### 2. Subscribe to events
 If a customer wants to dine at our restaurant, we'd better give the chefs a heads-up so they can buy enough supplies.

 EventFlow offers async and sync subscribers, which you can use to _do_ something once an event has happend.
-Synchronous subscribers are blocking and commandbus execution will wait until all sync subscribers are done.
+Synchronous subscribers are blocking and `CommandBus` execution will wait until all sync subscribers are done.
 Async subscribers will not wait.

 You can find more information about subscribers [here](https://eventflow.readthedocs.io/Subscribers.html).